 Well, winner winner chicken dinner!
 I now have a new pickup strategy!

 From then on, when I notice a cute Thai girl near me when shopping, I simply feigned being a dummy and asked her if she knew what this food was.

-You are better to invest your time and energy into upping your dating skills than the time, effort and money to learn a difficult language that has little return on investment.
+You are better to invest your time and energy into upping your dating skills.
+Forget the time, effort and money to learn a complicated language that has little return on investment.

-I used to think it would be important to learn Thai myself.
+I used to think it would be necessary to learn Thai myself.

 When I landed in first arrived in Bangkok, my friend here was studying Thai at a local language school, for his Student Visa.
-I thought it was important to do myself and booked in for a block of 10 lessons.
+I thought it was an unavoidable task and booked in for a block of 10 lessons.

 Why am I learning Thai in the first place?